closeio/making.close.com/_posts/2022-10-03-data-stores-connections-handling/index.md

 ![Our SQLAlchemy stack](sqla-stack.png)

-There is a non-obvious gotcha here though...
-To make a non-blocking network I/O, psycogreen uses a different function than what psycopg2 uses by default. psycopg2 uses the synchronous [`PQconnectdb`](https://www.postgresql.org/docs/14/libpq-connect.html#LIBPQ-PQCONNECTDB) to connect to PostgreSQL, but psycogreen uses two different functions:
+There is a non-obvious gotcha here though… To make a non-blocking network I/O, psycogreen uses a different function than what psycopg2 uses by default. psycopg2 uses the synchronous [`PQconnectdb`](https://www.postgresql.org/docs/14/libpq-connect.html#LIBPQ-PQCONNECTDB) to connect to PostgreSQL, but psycogreen uses two different functions: